 A very common question I get about backyard chickens is “Can chickens lay eggs without a rooster?”

-Now, if you’ve asked yourself this question, and are still confused, or if you’ve asked someone else, and they’ve laughed at you mercilessly, don’t worry.
+Now, if you’ve asked yourself this question (or a similar question about chickens laying eggs), and you are still confused, or if you’ve asked someone else, and they’ve laughed at you mercilessly, don’t worry.

-It’s a very common question, and one that tends to confuse new owners.
+So, can chickens lay eggs without a rooster?
+This is a common question, and it tends to confuse new owners.

 Particularly since, it seems, everyone hears wonky backyard chickens advice everywhere you turn once you bring a few hens into your backyard.